silicakes/blog.silicak.es/_posts/2015-11-03-front-ends-are-popular.md

 along with people asking me as to whether I know anyone around my sphere.

-Since FEDs are generally rare, and I honestly don't know any senior ones who are out there, looking, add some spare time I had - this is now the official comment I'm replying:
+Since FEDs are generally rare, and I honestly don't know any senior ones who are out there, looking, add some spare time I had - this is now the official comment I'm replying with:

 > In around 2008 , demand for front-end skills soared and the amount of FE talent leaving small companies in favor of large conglomerates rose to levels not seen since the C++ tide, in the start of the century.
 Most of the front-end developers were taken by large sums of money and over 80% of all the raw talent was recruited by entities, called 'startups'.